-The True Cost of Vibe-Coded MVPs | What Founders Need to Know
+The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 The Pitch Is Real